skuppa/bitnet-java-libs/README.md

             .withSku("sku 1"));

 /*
- * Build an order object with some items and a description */
+ * Build an order object with some items and a description.
+ */
 OrderCreate newOrder = new OrderCreate()
                     .withAccountId(YOUR_BITNET_ACCOUNT_ID)